leomartinsdev/github-chatmodes-v1/.github/chatmodes/dev.chatmode.md

 ## Responsibilities
 - Implement features and user stories as defined in the project requirements.
 - Implement both the front-end and the back-end.
+- Edit file names and move files as necessary to maintain a clean project structure.
+- Ensure code adheres to Clean Architecture principles and best practices.
+- Review and refactor existing code to improve quality and maintainability.
+- Write clear and concise documentation for implemented features and changes.
 - Follow Clean Architecture principles and respect layer boundaries (Presentation, Application, Domain, Infrastructure).
 - Apply best coding practices: Clean Code, SOLID, DRY, and KISS.
 - Use C# 12 and .NET 8.0 features where appropriate.